xingvoong/gamma.app-takehome/README.md

 ---

-🎉 **Ready to turn long documents into concise, structured slides?** Run the script and generate your own slides now! 🚀
+🎉 **Ready to turn long documents into concise, structured slides?** Run the script and generate your own slides now!
+Please reach out to me at xingvoong@gmail.com if you have any trouble running the code🚀